Skip to content

 Example Scenarios

-A couple visiting for a long weekend books a private offshore half-day in February.
+Couple, offshore half-day, February.
 Neither has been offshore before.
 They hook a sailfish 20 minutes into the trolling run, fight it for 12 minutes, and release it.
 The rest of the trip they troll and catch a king mackerel.
 Four and a half hours total.
-The trip costs them $825 split two ways.
+Cost: $650 to $1,000 split two ways at $325 to $500 each.

-A family of five (three kids aged 7, 10, 13) books an inshore half-day.
+Family of 5 (three kids aged 7, 10, 13), inshore half-day.
 They stay in the lagoon, catch snapper and jack crevalle, and the 13-year-old hooks a tarpon near a bridge piling.
-They’re back at the car by 11:30am with a cooler of memories and no seasick passengers.
+They are back at the car by 11:30am with a cooler of memories and no seasick passengers.
+Cost: $650 to $1,000 for the boat.

-A solo traveler on a budget joins a drift boat at $60 per person.
-He spends 5 hours on the Gulf Stream with 25 other anglers, catches two snapper and a small mahi, and pays less than a nice dinner.
+Solo traveler, drift boat, January.
+Pays $60 per person.
+Spends 5 hours on the Gulf Stream with 25 other anglers, catches two snapper and a small mahi, and pays less than a restaurant dinner for a genuine offshore experience.

 Book This Trip